phdsystems/adentic-boot/INTEGRATION_STATUS.md

 │  │   └─> TODO: Gemini, vLLM, Anthropic                            │
 │  │                                                                   │
 │  └─> Infrastructure (from adentic-core)                            │
-│      ├─> InMemoryTaskQueueProvider                                │
+│      ├─> InMemoryTaskQueueProvider                   ✅           │
-│      ├─> SimpleOrchestrationProvider                              │
+│      ├─> SimpleOrchestrationProvider                 ✅           │
+│      ├─> SimpleToolProvider                          ✅ NEW       │
+│      ├─> MavenToolProvider                           ✅ NEW       │
+│      ├─> LocalStorageProvider                        ✅ NEW       │
+│      ├─> InMemoryMessageBus                          ✅ NEW       │
-│      └─> TODO: Memory, Tools, Storage, Messaging                  │
+│      └─> InMemoryMemoryProvider                      ⏳ Pending   │
 │                                                                      │
 └────────────────────────────────────────────────────────────────────┘
                                  ↓